1. How do I apply to study at SPCNM?

 3. I previously studied at South Pacific College.
 Can my previous completed courses be transferred if I apply to study again?

-This will depend how long ago you first started studying with the College.
+This will depend how long ago you first studied with the college and the currency of your knowledge.
 The College regulations have changed so that the degree should be completed within 6 years of your first enrolment.
 You will need to complete a new application to enrol in the degree programme.
 Acceptance is not guaranteed.
 You may be required to take competency tests to demonstrate the currency of your knowledge.

 We are the only NZQA-rated Category One college offering a degree in natural medicine.
 We achieved Highly Confident in Educational Performance and Highly Confident in Self-Assessment (the highest possible rating) as the first sentence.